 Giving and Receiving

-Enlightenment is the expansion of awareness, which often happens by degrees.
-Understand the underlying principles of nature will expedite our journey.
+Enlightenment is a process of growth, the expansion of awareness.
+To grow, we must give.
+This does not mean giving money, but rather the giving of our attention and emotion.
 The changing spiritual tide between giving and receiving is an excellent example of these principles.
 When we can give without expecting a return, we can move into the flow of giving and receiving.
-We all have needs, and striving to fulfill them is like trying to grasp water.
+We all have needs, and striving to fulfill them is like grasping water.

 It’s when we “share” out of our need that we move toward enlightenment.
 When we do this, it opens the virtues of the spirit.
 Here is where you receive the bounty of humankind’s greatest treasures.
 These include gratitude, joyfulness, happiness, love, thankfulness, blissfulness, appreciation, mindfulness, and serenity.